azubaidi84/practical_project_2020/README.md

 # practical_project_2020
 The code was created as part of a Practical Project at the University of Oldenburg in 2020 under supervision of Moritz Boos and Dr. Arkan Al-Zubaidi.

-This function extracts the Modulation Power Spectrum from an auditory stimulus in a BIDS compliant format.
+1) **Extracting** the Modulation Power Spectrum: This function extracts the Modulation Power Spectrum from an auditory stimulus in a BIDS compliant format.
 The function is based on the MEL spectrogram and the 2D Fourier Transform.

 Use with `python wav_files_to_bids_tsv_2.py path/to/your/wavfiles/*.wav -c path/to/your/config.json`.
 By default extracts the Mel Spectrogram.
 For a fully commented script and step by step explanation please refer to the [step-by-step Markdown File](https://github.com/jannenold/practical_project_2020/blob/main/step_by_step.md) here.

-Alternative: Use the Voxelwiseencoding App by Moritz Boos (for a step by step application, see [Validating VWE](https://github.com/jannenold/practical_project_2020/edit/main/validating_VWE.md))
+2) **Validate** the model: Use the Voxelwiseencoding App by Moritz Boos (for a step by step application, see [Validating VWE](https://github.com/jannenold/practical_project_2020/edit/main/validating_VWE.md))

-# Usage
+# Usage for extracting the MPS
 <pre>
-usage: mps_extract.py

 positional arguments:
 -------
   filename :      str, path to wav files to be converted.
 Can be used with wildcard *.wav.